pulstream/docs/dsl-system/rocksdb-state.md

       {
-        "state_name": "mint",                     // Alias for the event-derived mint value "source": "event_data",                   // Use event payload from WASM topics "key": "data.mint"                        // JSON path to the mint field in event data },
+        "state_name": "mint",                     // Alias for the event-derived mint value "source": "event_data",                   // Use event payload from WASM topics "key": "mint"                        // JSON path to the mint field in event data },
       {
         "state_name": "token_state",              // Alias for the fetched token state